nickzhums/track2ux/dotnet/quickstart.md

 ## Authentication

 Now that the environment is setup, all you need to do is to create an authenticated client.
-Our default option is to use **DefaultAzureCredentials** and in this guide we have picked **Compute** as our target service.
+Our default option is to use **DefaultAzureCredentials** and in this guide we have picked **Resource** as our target service.
 To authenticate to Azure and create a REST client, simply do the following:
 ```
 using  Azure.Identity;
+using  Azure.Management.Resource;
-using  Azure.Management.Compute;
+using  Azure.Management.Resource.Models;
 ...

-var  computeClient = new  ComputeClient(subscriptionId, new  DefaultAzureCredential(true));
+var resourceClient = new ResourceClient(subscriptionId, new  DefaultAzureCredential(true));
 ```

 More information regarding Azure SDK authentication can be found [here](https://azure.github.io/azure-sdk/posts/2020-02-25/defaultazurecredentials.html)